 The Alchemy of Effort and Grace

-Originally published in All Shall Be Well: An Approach to Wellness (William Craddock Jr., editor, 2009 Morehouse Publishing)
+Excerpt from a chapter in All Shall Be Well: An Approach to Wellness (William Craddock Jr., editor, 2009 Morehouse Publishing)

 When I was growing up in California’s Bay Area, every self-respecting teenager had to at least try to surf on occasion.
 What I remember most vividly about my occasional ventures into the surf is not an image of myself standing triumphantly upon the board, riding like King Kamehameha toward the shining sands.